Youssou N'Dour: Music career

+1970s: Beginnings with joining the "Star Band" and its spin-offs

-At the age of 15, Youssou N'Dour joined a band called Diamono and, in 1975, toured with the band in West Africa.
+At the age of 15, Youssou N'Dour joined a band called Diamono and, in 1975, toured with this band in West Africa.

-In 1976 when N'Dour was 16 years old, he signed a contract to sing with Ibra Kasse's Star Band at Kasse's Miami club in Dakar where he would become a sensation.
+In 1976 when N'Dour was 16 years old, he signed a contract to sing with Ibra Kasse's Star Band at Kasse's "Miami club" in Dakar where he would become a sensation.
+In 1978, N'Dour followed, as several members of the Star Band did, some musicians that would form Étoile de Dakar, a band that made important contributions to Senegal's newly-evolving musical style called mbalax, which incorporated traditional Senegalese music into the Latin styles that had dominated Senegalese popular music.

-In 1978, N'Dour would follow as several members of the Star Band left to form Étoile de Dakar, a band that made important contributions to Senegal's newly evolving musical style called mbalax which incorporated traditional Senegalese music into the Latin styles that had dominated Senegalese popular music.
-Although they quickly became one of the city's most popular bands, the group was short-lived due to internal problems. Étoile de Dakar split into two groups: Étoile 2000 and Super Étoile de Dakar.
+Although they quickly became one of the city's most popular bands, the group was short-lived due to internal problems. "Étoile de Dakar" split into two groups: "Étoile 2000" and "Super Étoile de Dakar".
 The latter group included N'Dour, guitarist Jimi Mbaye, bassist Habib Faye, and tama (talking drum) player Assane Thiam.
 Super Étoile de Dakar produced four albums on cassette in just a few months and eventually evolved into N'Dour's backing band.

+1990s: Continued mainstream success as eclectic and genre-crossover artist

 By 1991, he had opened his own recording studio, and, by 1995, his own record label, Jololi.

 N'Dour is one of the most celebrated African musicians in history.
-His mix of traditional Senegalese mbalax with eclectic influences ranging from Cuban rumba to hip hop, jazz, and soul has won him an international fan base of millions.
+His mix of traditional Senegalese "mbalax" with eclectic influences, ranging from Cuban rumba to jazz, soul and hip-hop, has won him an international fan base of millions.
 In the West, N'Dour has collaborated with Peter Gabriel, Axelle Red, Sting, Alan Stivell, Bran Van 3000, Neneh Cherry, Wyclef Jean, Paul Simon, Bruce Springsteen, Tracy Chapman, James Newton Howard, Branford Marsalis, Ryuichi Sakamoto, Dido, Lou Reed, Bruce Cockburn, and others.

 The New York Times described his voice as an "arresting tenor, a supple weapon deployed with prophetic authority".
 N'Dour's work absorbed the entire Senegalese musical spectrum, often filtered through the lens of genre-defying rock or pop music from outside Senegalese culture.